Introduction to Functional Programming

 - Exercise 3: Lists and list comprehensions

-- Lecture 3A: More lists (continued)
+- Lecture 3A: Even more lists and recursion

 - Lecture 3B: IO instructions